 Eventually the paparazzi begin to catch on to the truths of Jae Bin's intense family situation and history and possible romance with his maid, and they start stalking the actor and Sunny.
 Will Jae Bin be more concerned about his career being ruined by scandal, or the feelings of Sunny, the children, and his brother?
 Jae Bin had put his career first for two decades and it's hard breaking away from ingrained habits.
 His decision will prove his real mettle.
 Is he a man .... or a rat?

 Too many actors and celebrities in Korea choose suicide as an escape from their problems and fears.
-I hope she is at peace where she is now because I was so touched by her deeply emotional performance in The Last Scandal Of My Life.
-All this character wanted was a simple family life.
+I hope Choi Jin Sil is at peace where she is now because I was so touched by her deeply emotional performances in My Rosy Life, Star In My Heart and The Last Scandal Of My Life.
+All the character in this drama wanted was a simple family life.
 I would have loved to have seen that sequel to the show, but now it will never be.
 What a loss to her fans, family, friends, and co-workers.

 Enjoy.
 Don't miss this often neglected K-drama.
 It is nice to see such a well written show about how people come together to form a second family after divorce.
 Everyone's performances were spot on, and often this feels like real life more than a television drama.
 That's a true measure of success to me.